 Abstract

-The yellow-naped amazon, Amazona auropalliata, is a vocal learning parrot species that is native to Mesoamerica.
-Populations in Costa Rica have been shown to exhibit geographic variation in their contact calls, known as vocal dialects, but little data exists regarding vocal variation trends in populations outside this portion of the range.
+The yellow-naped amazon (Amazona auropalliata) is a vocal learning parrot species native to Mesoamerica in which some populations have been shown to exhibit geographic variation of contact calls, known as vocal dialects, but little data exists regarding vocal variation trends in populations outside this portion of the range.
 We hypothesized that yellow-naped amazon populations in the northern portion of the range would have the same dialect patterns as those observed in Costa Rica.
 We recorded yellow-naped amazon contact calls at 47 different sites across the range between 2016 and 2019 and evaluated them for the presence of dialects.
 We visually classified 14 contact call variants based on spectrographic similarity and used spectrographic cross-correlation along with principal component analysis to assess acoustic similarity.
 We observed regional separation of variants, with no variants repeating across the range; however, some structural characteristics of calls are repeated in multiple variants.
 Our results indicate that vocal variation covaries with geographic distance.
 Although our survey was extensive, there are existing unsampled yellow naped amazon populations that should also be investigated and monitored over time.
 This species should be considered as a model for future vocal learning and dialect research.

 1 Introduction

-Vocal learning is a well-studied cultural adaptation that is defined as the ability to replicate a sound produced by a conspecific or another species (Bradbury & Balsby, 2016; Tyack, 2020).
-Cultural transmission of vocal traits occurs when naïve individuals in a population match their behavior, in this case songs or calls, to a template observed from conspecifics, such as parents or elders (Whitehead, 2010; Whiten, 2019).
+Vocal production learning is a well-studied behavior, defined as the ability to replicate a sound produced by a conspecific or another species (Bradbury & Balsby, 2016; Tyack, 2020).
+Cultural transmission of vocal traits occurs when individuals in a population match their behavior, in this case songs or calls, to that observed from conspecifics (Whitehead, 2010; Whiten, 2019).
 Imperfect learning of these traits can lead to changes in the behaviors of a population, a phenomenon known as cultural drift (Podos and Warren, 2007).
 When acted upon in conjunction with geographic or reproductive isolation, cultural drift in the context of learned vocalizations can produce vocal dialects, a distinct mosaic pattern of geographic variation in acoustic signals (Wright et al., 2008; Martins et al., 2018).

 In 1964, Marler and Tamura were the first to identify vocal dialects in a non-human animal, the White-crowned Sparrow, Zonotrichia leucophrys (Marler & Tamura, 1964).
 Since their documentation of this occurrence, vocal dialects have been identified in a much wider array of taxa, including whales (Deecke et al., 2000), hummingbirds (Wiley, 1971), seals (Casey et al., 2018), bats (Boughman and Wilkinson, 1998), and parrots (Wright, 1996).
 Songbirds, however, have remained the main focal point of research regarding both vocal learning (Beecher and Brenowitz, 2005; MacDougall-Shackleton, 2009) and vocal dialects (West and King, 1985; Maney et al., 2003; Pipek et al., 2018; Loo and Cain, 2021) despite their general inability to acquire new songs after crystallization (Brainard & Doupe, 2002).
 Contrarily, parrot species such as the yellow-naped amazon, Amazona auropalliata, are well-known for their vocal mimicry skills and their ability to learn new acoustic signals throughout their lives, known as open-ended learning (Wright and Wilkinson, 2001; Wright et al., 2005).